rhettg/ftl/README.md

     /var/opt/deploy/my_site/current/<file name>

-FTL needs access to whatever S3 Bucket you have chosen.
-Similiar to command line AWS/S3/EC2 tools, FTL needs access to environment variables that provide credentials.
+FTL needs access to the configured S3 Bucket.
+FTL can make use of AWS credentials similarly to standard command line AWS tools.
+You can rely on instance IAM profiles or provide environment variables like:

     AWS_SECRET_ACCESS_KEY=<secret>
     AWS_ACCESS_KEY_ID=<key>